Linyi Shandong, China Travel Guide

 Serves as a link for regional air travel within China.

 Linyi boasts a robust train network, including high-speed rail.
 Linyi North Rail Depot (临沂北站) serves high-speed rail (G and D trains), connecting to major cities like Beijing, Shanghai, Jinan, Qingdao, and Nanjing.
-Linyi Railway Station (临沂站) handles conventional train services (K and T trains), linking to a wider range of cities, often with slower travel times.
+Linyi Rail Depot (临沂站) handles conventional train services (K and T trains), linking to a wider range of cities, often with slower travel times.

 Driving yourself in China has several challenges.
 International Driving Permits (IDPs) are not recognized in mainland China.
 To drive, you must obtain a temporary Chinese driving permit or a full Chinese driving license.
 This process can be complex and time-consuming, usually not practical for short-term visitors.

-Linyi is an inland city within China.
+Linyi is a city not on the coast within China.
 Border crossing procedures is not relevant for travel directly to Linyi.
-Crossing borders by land into China occur at designated points along its international borders, far from Linyi.
+Crossing borders by land into China occur at designated points by its international borders, far from Linyi.

-No specific exit fees or taxes are levied when departing China by air or land, beyond what may be included in your air ticket price.
+You won't pay exit fees are levied upon leaving China by air or land, beyond what may be included in your air ticket price.

 Main station for high-speed rail (G and D trains) connections across China.